Animal Farm (song): Recording

 The Kinks recorded "Animal Farm" in March 1968 in Pye Studio 1, one of two basement studios at Pye Records' London offices.
 Davies is credited as the song's producer, while Pye's in-house engineer Alan MacKenzie operated the four-track mixing console.
 While the band recorded most of Village Green in the smaller Studio 2, recording in the larger Studio 1 was typically reserved for songs requiring orchestral backing.
 The larger studio space provides the song with a noticeably larger sound, as does reverb added to its drums, percussion and tack piano.
 Instead of piano, author Johnny Rogan thinks session keyboardist Nicky Hopkins plays a harpsichord, which he writes "imbues the track with a stately grace".
 During the recording process, Ray and Dave Davies argued with bassist Pete Quaife over the song's opening; Quaife thought the bass should double the piano during the introduction, but the brothers rejected the idea and instead arranged for a "zooming" bass line.

 Strings are generally absent from the Kinks late 1960s recordings, likely because Pye executives saw the hiring of an arranger and string players as too expensive to warrant.
-"Animal Farm" is one of two songs on Village Green to possibly features a real string section, as arranged by English composer David Whitaker.
+"Animal Farm" is one of two songs on Village Green to possibly feature a real string section, as arranged by English composer David Whitaker.
 Among band biographers, Miller and Doug Hinman write that Whitaker only arranged "Village Green" for the album, and Miller further specifies that the string sounds on "Animal Farm" were made with a Mellotron, a tape-loop-based keyboard instrument.
 In his liner notes to Village Greens 50th anniversary release, Andy Neill instead writes that Whitaker arranged real strings for both "Village Green" and "Animal Farm".